eduqz/eduqz/README.md

 #### Hi, there!
 I am a technology lover, fascinated by innovation and software development.
 More specifically, I am interested in web development, devops, software infrastructure, software architecture, code design, software security, agile and digital product management.

-Right now, I am working as Software Manager in a project for CITi, but I also work as a developer on personal projects, using,  for example, Node.js, React, Vue.js and FastAPI.
+Right now, I am working as Software Developer at @loomi.
+I am focused on front-end development - using React, mainly -, but I also work as a back-end developer on some projects - using Node.js, Django and PostgreSql, for example.

 ***